AliyunContainerService/pouch/docs/kubernetes/pouch_cri_api_changelog.md

 3. Support to the ability to acquire the volumes of the Container.
     - Scenario:
         - In the Upgrade process, the volumes of the new container needs to remain consistent with that of the old container, so the volumes of the old container needs to be read.
+4. Support to the ability to acquire the envs of the Container.
+     - Scenario:
+        - In the Upgrade process, the env of the new container needs to remain consistent with that of the old container, so the envs of the old container needs to be read.

 # The Changes Of CRI API

 ## UpdateContainerResources